 With death tolls rising, the trucking industry should not be allowed to regulate itself in this important area, so contact your Congressional representatives and ask them to mandate this technology in all tractor-trailers and large trucks.
 Refusing to implement this technology that could save lives and avoid serious injuries is simply irresponsible.

-At the Law Offices of John Day, our award-winning lawyers have helped families who have been injured or lost loved ones in rear-end tractor-trailer collisions, and we are here to help you too.
+At The Law Offices of John Day, P.C., our award-winning lawyers have helped families who have been injured or lost loved ones in rear-end tractor-trailer collisions, and we are here to help you too.
 We offer a free initial consultation so it will not cost you a penny to find out if you have a case, and we handle all accident cases including semi-truck collision cases on a contingency basis so we only get paid if we win.
 For more information on how we handle fees and expenses in trucking accident cases, click here